tylerpcarter/inls161/_posts/2016-07-20-recording-and-editing-audio.md

 The `data-audio-src` takes care of adding the audio link so that it will play automatically.

-# Adding a video to a slide so that it will play automatically
+# Adding an autoplay video to a slide

 Unfortunately, the YouTube autoplay feature for Reveal.js is broken at the moment because of a change to the YouTube API.
 However, there is a workaround which involves converting/downloading YouTube videos as MP4s and then using the `video` HTML5 element to handle them in a Reveal.js slide.